How do I find the best life insurance for senior citizens?

 Determining WHY you need coverage will help answer how much coverage you need and the type of plan.
 And while there are many reasons a senior would purchase a policy, the important thing to remember, is that there is an affordable policy for almost any situation.

 Fully understanding your specific needs is the first most important step.
-Let’s take a look at some of the most important reasons seniors might need life insurance including:

 - Offsetting loss of retirement income upon spouse’s death (Pension max)